Process of Divorce in Nigeria: Steps and Timeline (2026)

 File a Petition in the High Court

-However, if you have lost or misplaced your marriage and confused as to whether you can successfully file for divorce without marriage certificate, read our article on divorce without marriage certificate to gain clarity.
+However, if you have lost or misplaced your marriage certificate and confused as to whether you can successfully file for divorce without marriage certificate, read our article on divorce without marriage certificate to gain clarity.

 Serve Your Spouse

+Once served, your spouse has 30 days to respond by filing an Answer to the petition.
 If they fail to respond, the court may proceed, provided proof of service is established.

 Compulsory Conference